LaurenceA/agent/README.md

 ## Improvements:

-* Refine the prompt when in "file-writing" mode.  e.g. state whether the file exists.
-Add the file to context etc.
+* Rewrite the printed text to show diffs for file writes.
 * Open sub-parts of files, based on info in the summary.
 * Optimize prompt caching.
 * Input format.
 Arrows work through readline.
 But don't have e.g. multi-line input.